apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/devtools_continued.md

 ## [](#collecting-data) Collecting data in a loop

-In the previous chapter we created a `result` object that contained data of a single website.
+In the previous lesson we created a `result` object that contained data of a single website.
 Now we'll create an array of those result objects which will contain all the 50 websites' data.
-To do that, we'll first create an empty array called `results` and then use a `for..of` loop, and the collection skills we learned in the previous chapter.
+To do that, we'll first create an empty array called `results` and then use a `for..of` loop, and the collection skills we learned in the previous lesson.

 ```js
 const results = [];